smcleod/RNNald_twitter_bot/README.md

 # RNNald_twitter_bot
-A twitter bot trained on the subreddit r/The_Donald
+A twitter bot trained on comments posted to the subreddit r/The_Donald during the US Presidential inguration of Donald Trump in 2016.